Skip to main content

 int string_hash(slice s) asm "SHA256U";

-Computes sha256 of the data bits of slice s.
-If the bit length of s is not divisible by eight, it throws a cell underflow exception.
-The hash value is returned as a 256-bit unsigned integer x.
+Calculates the SHA-256 hash of the data bits in the given slice s.
+A cell underflow exception is thrown if the bit length of s is not a multiple of eight.
+The hash is returned as a 256-bit unsigned integer x.

 Signature checks